My Quiet Kitchen

 image to save on Pinterest.

-Here's a unique vegan pizza idea!
-Imagine caramelized fennel, onion, garlic, vegan sausage, and 2 types of vegan cheese atop a fennel seed-infused crust.
-With dairy-free ricotta and mozzarella plus briny olives, you won't miss the tomatoes or dairy on this flavorful pie.
+This fennel and ricotta pizza features caramelized fennel, onion, garlic, vegan sausage, and two vegan cheeses on a fennel seed-infused crust.
+With dairy-free ricotta and mozzarella plus briny olives, you won't miss the dairy on this flavorful pizza!

 fennel and ricotta pizza with olives and sausage on a cutting board.